The Most Common Mistakes When Creating Passwords

 Here are some common mistakes when creating passwords and how to avoid them.

 You’ve probably already heard the basics for creating a strong password, but it doesn’t hurt to refresh your knowledge.

 It Should Be Long

 If you’re creating a password for a less sensitive account, like a Reddit profile, you should make your password at least ten characters.
-It should contain various symbols, and it should be difficult for someone else to guess but relatively easy for you to remember.
+It should contain various symbols and be difficult for someone else to guess but relatively easy for you to remember.

 But if you’re creating a password for an account with highly sensitive information, such as a bank account, you should aim longer.
-16 character passwords should be standard for these sensitive accounts.
-It sounds like a lot, but it’s well worth it to avoid a complete life upheaval due to a security breach.
+16-character passwords should be standard for these sensitive accounts.
+It sounds like a lot, but avoiding a complete life upheaval due to a security breach is well worth it.

 Check out this chart of password-hacking time based on the number of characters: